thin-edge/thin-edge.io/docs/src/architecture/data-model.md

   component (e.g. when that software component restarts and subscribes again).

 ### Alarms
-**Alarms** are notifications about some critical behaviour of the device's environment or software system;
+**Alarms** are notifications about some critical behavior of the device's environment or software system;
 e.g. when a temperature sensor detects a temperature went out of its valid range

 #### MQTT topics for alarms